 Abraham Maslow's needs theory is a framework that nurses use to prioritize client needs and develop relevant nursing approaches.
 Maslow's model proposes that people are motivated to meet their needs in an ascending order beginning with meeting basic survival needs.
 As essential needs are satisfied, people move into higher psychosocial areas of development.

 DIF: Cognitive Level: Application REF: p.
-10
+10 TOP: Step of the Nursing Process: All phases

 - 11. Which of the following statements about communication theory is true? - a.
 Primates are able to learn new languages to share ideas and feelings.